-- 3. The percentage increase/(decrease) in the median remuneration of employees in the financial year under review: 4.01% - 4.
-The number of permanent employees on the rolls of Company as on 31st March, 2020: 744 - 5.
+- 3. The percentage increase/(decrease) in the median remuneration of employees in the financial year under review : 7.11% - 4.
+The number of permanent employees on the rolls of Company as on 31st March, 2021 : 577 - 5.
 Average percentile increase already made in the salaries of employees other than the managerial personnel in the last financial year and its comparison with the percentile increase in the managerial remuneration and justification thereof and point out if there are any exceptional circumstances for increase in the managerial remuneration:

-Average percentage increase in salary of all employees (other than the Managing Director and Executive Director) during the year under review is 8.3 %
+Average percentage increase in salary of all employees (other than the Managing Director and Executive Director) during the year under review is 0.2%

-There was an increase in the remuneration paid to Mr. Shiv Kumar Jatia, Managing Director, and Ms. Anita Thapar, Executive Director - Administration & Corporate Co-ordination, by 10.10% and 22.72% respectively.
-They were paid the remuneration in accordance with the shareholders' approvals obtained within the limits prescribed under Schedule V to the Act, as applicable.
+There was no increase in the remuneration paid to Mr. Shiv Kumar Jatia, Managing Director, and Ms. Anita Thapar, Executive Director - Administration & Corporate Co-ordination.
+They were paid theremuneration in accordance with the shareholders' approvals obtained within the limits prescribed under Schedule V to the Act, as applicable.
 Any component paid in excess is recovered from the concerned person.